-This setter was obligated by the Franklin Academy Advisory Committee, the advisor for Franklin Academy Chartened Public School.
-This letter is not a public (etter and all general information is confidential, pursuent to New Hampshire privacy laws.
+This letter was utilisted by the Franklin Academy Advisory Committee, the advisor for Franklin Academy Charlend Public School.
+This letter is not a public letter and all personal information is confidential, pursuant to New Hampshire privacy laws.

-To Whom it May Concern At: NH Department of Education Board of Education 101 Pleasant Street Concord, NH 03301-3860 (603) 271-3494 info@doe.nh.gov
+To Whom It May Concern At: NH Department of Education Board of Education 101 Pleasant Street Concord, NH 03301-3860 (603) 271-3494 Infolkdoe.nh.gov

-Dear NH DOE,
+Dear NH DOE.

 With this letter I would like to express my full support for the establishment of Franklin Academy chartered public school in the greater Suncook Valley area.
-I understand that Franklin Academy will provide a contentnch liberal arts curriculum that incorporates hands-on learning and a project based approach to learning traditional subject areas.
-I look forward to the day the school opens.
-I also welcome school choice to help bring diversity to New Hampshire's public school system.
-Thank you for considering Franklin Academy's charter application.
+I understand that Franklin Academy will provide a contentrich liberal arts curriculum that incorporates hands-on learning and a project based approach to learning traditional subject areas.
+I look forward to the day the school opers.
+I also welcome school choic bring diversity to New Hampshire's public school system.
+Thank you for considering Franklin Academy's stratter application.